cjdbarlow/Part-One/bispectral-index.md

 ##Method
 Proprietary, but involves:
+* Multivariate logistic regression of EEG features that correlate with clinical levels of sedation
+* Initial validation on a cohort of healthy volunteers, not undergoing surgery
+* Use of four frontotemporal EEG monitors

+Analytic techniques:
 * **Compressed Spectral Array**
  * The signal over a short period (e.g. 5-10 seconds) of EEG recordings are analysed together
  Each period is known as an epoch.